-Design Story and Inspiration for the Buckle Bag
+Design Story and Inspiration for the Crochet Tote Bag

 I like chunky textures so I used three strands of yarn held together with a P hook – it worked up super fast.
 The pocket on the front carried business cards and keys.
 Since I wanted it to keep its shape I gave it a fabric lining and added real handles instead of crocheting them.